Keeper-Security/Commander/README.md

 1. From the command line or script
 2. As an interactive shell
-3. In your own python program by importing the keepercommander package
+3. In your own Python program by importing the keepercommander package

 ### Command line usage
 ```